lsst/rtn-032/index.rst

 This document is intended for Rubin Data Facility (DF) and Data Access Center (DAC) administrators.
-It will provide the technical specification for CEs (Grid Computer Element) and RSEs (Rucio Storage Elelment) that will used at Rubin DFs and DACs, as well as instruction on registering these resources to Rubin CRIC (Computing Resource Information Catalogue).
+It will provide the technical specification for CEs (Grid Computer Element) and RSEs (Rucio Storage Elelment) that will used at Rubin DFs and DACs, as well as instruction on registering these resources to Rubin CRIC `(Computing Resource Information Catalogue) <https://core-cric-docs.web.cern.ch/core-cric-docs/latest/xyz.html>`_.

 The CE and RSE information in CRIC will be used by Rubin's Panda system and Rucio system for data processing.
 In the future, it is possible that their usage scope will go beyond the Rubin Data